Copy to clipboard failed, please try again after adjusting your permissions.

 Airbnb’s style guide is super slick and well organised, designed for the user’s convenience.
 The site features a customisation tool for colour, facilities including destination/number of guests, arrival/departure along with a personalised dashboard and profile.
 Browse and help buttons are also thoughtfully provided for the user’s needs.
 Overall, this is a compact and efficient site.
 Check out all the fun via dribble here.

 6. Coca-Cola Brand Guidelines

 Your style guide should channel your brand's vision and mirror the principles and overall look of your business.
 Included in Coca-Cola’s style guide is an insight into their logo specifications, colour, positioning, their signature bottle graphics, typography and spacing.
 There’s an impressively detailed “do’s and don'ts” list for its brand assets and marketing materials for both online and print.
-The colour and calibration displayed in each packaging type really sets this brand guide apart from its competitors.
+The colour and calibration displayed in each packaging type really sets the Coca-Cola style guide apart from its competitors.
 The popular logo is even available for display on vehicles!
-Check out their style guide on issuu here.
+Check out the Coca-Cola brand guidelines on issuu here .

 7. Dyson Brand Guidelines